pslavkin/beam_trail_test/README.md

 from the I2C bus without compromise the real time of the task.

-Thansk for reading.
+Thanks for reading!.
 Pablo Slavkin.-